jump-dev/MathOptFormat/README.md

 #### Operators

-All nonlinear operators in MathOptFormat are described by a JSON object with two fields:
+All nonlinear operators in MathOptFormat are described by a JSON object with two

- - `"type"`
+fields:

-   A string that corresponds to the operator.
+ - `"type"`: A string that corresponds to the operator.

- - `"args"`

-   An ordered list of nodes that are passed as arguments to the operator.
+ - `"args"`: An ordered list of nodes that are passed as arguments to the operator.

 The number of elements in `"args"` depends on the arity of the operator.
 MathOptFormat distinguishes between three arities:

  - Unary operators take one argument
  - Binary operators take two arguments